Corporate Women Directors International (CWDI)

 The Alliance for Board Diversity (ABD)

-The Alliance for Board Diversity is a collaboration of Catalyst, The Executive Leadership Council, and the Hispanic Association on Corporate Responsibility.
-All these organizations are profiled below.
-ABD published reports in 2004 and 2006 on the gender and racial diversity of Fortune 100 boards, as of 2004 and 2006.
+The Alliance for Board Diversity is a collaboration of Catalyst, The Executive Leadership Council, the Hispanic Association on Corporate Responsibility, and Leadership Education for Asian Pacifics, Inc. All these organizations are profiled below.
+ABD periodically publishes a board diversity census.

 Athena Alliance.org is a mission driven non-profit organization.
 The Alliance's mission is to prepare qualified women and create key connects that promote them to board director opportunities and help them excel as they serve.